Joan Kelly (poet): Life and character

-Joan was born in Irvine and never married, living with her widowed mother Mary Allan in Bridgegate and later in the High Street.
+Kelly was born in Irvine and never married, living with her widowed mother Mary Allan in Bridgegate and later in the High Street.
 It is not known when or how her father died, although one of her poems implies that it was at sea whilst her mother was pregnant.
 She was employed as a muslin hand-sewer.
-Joan took an active interest in local and world events, writing poetry on these themes.
+Kelly took an active interest in local and world events, writing poetry on these themes.
 Her mother, Mary Allan (born circa 1786), died in 1870 aged 84.
 Her father was John Kelly (born circa 1785), a sailor from the Isle of Man where the couple had been married at Onchan or in Manx, Kione Droghad near Douglas Doolish (Manx) on 16 May 1816.
-Joan's grandparents on her mother's side of the family were Robert Allan and Grace Sharp.
+Kelly's grandparents on her mother's side of the family were Robert Allan and Grace Sharp.

-Joan died on 4 October 1898 of 'senile debility' aged 70 in the Cunninghame Combination Poorhouse, an establishment to which she had been admitted and discharged on several occasions after her mother's death in 1870.
+Kelly died on 4 October 1898 of 'senile debility' aged 70 in the Cunninghame Combination Poorhouse, an establishment to which she had been admitted and discharged on several occasions after her mother's death in 1870.
 She spent much her later life in the local 'poorhouse' due to being blind or partially sighted.

-Some confusion exists as to her date and place of birth, her obituary in "The Glasgow Herald", 10 October 1898 states that she was a native of the Isle of Man, and that she died aged about 80 years of age, whilst as stated her death certificate states 70 years of age.
+Some confusion exists as to her date and place of birth, since her obituary in "The Glasgow Herald" (note: The Herald until 1992), on 10 October 1898 states that she was a native of the Isle of Man, and that she died aged about 80 years of age, whilst her death certificate states 70 years of age.

 In 1881 she was listed in the census as a pauper, aged 58 and living at the poorhouse.
 Her age is in conflict with that given on her death certificate.
 A handwritten 53 may have been read as 58.

 In 1895 the Irvine Parish Role of Paupers gives her age as 76 which is in conflict with her death certificate and records that she had entered the poorhouse in 1870 as a result of 'Impaired Vision' after her mother had died.